SoftwareAteliers/asp-net-core-vue-starter/ClientApp/package.md

 # Package Alternatives
-This file containts references for changing out parts of package.json depending on what features you want
+This file contains references for changing out parts of package.json depending on what features you want
 ## ESLint / Prettier Options
 - See comments in eslintrc.js
 - Also recommend editor.config so VS Code Prettier doesn't just pickup Code's settings